cameronjamesw/horizons_backend/TESTING.md

 - When working with the CurrentUserSerializer within React, I was struggling to find a way of determining whether the current user was an admin or not.
 I attempted to create a seperate context file which would fetch the relevent information to determine the admin status of the user; however, I realised there was a much simpler way of doing this.

-I decided to create a method feild withni the CurrentUserSerializer folder - this method was to fetch the required data of the admin status, and then post it to the front-end within the CurrentUserContext file.
+- I decided to create a method feild withni the CurrentUserSerializer folder - this method was to fetch the required data of the admin status, and then post it to the front-end within the CurrentUserContext file.
 This saved me an awful lot of time, and it helped improve the efficiency of my code.

+- The CommetSerializer had not had the ID passed as a field.
+This was causing a bug on the frontend - when the user attempted to delete a comment the request was returning a 404 error as the ID parameter was undefined.
+Upon adding the ID field into the comment serializer this was soon fixed.

 ### Unresolved Bugs